-- any individual, entity or group other than Mr. Smulyan or his affiliates becomes the beneficial owner of 35% or more of the company's outstanding shares, or of the voting power of the outstanding shares; - the current members of the board of directors of the company (or persons approved by two-thirds of the current directors) cease to constitute at least a majority of the board; - the company is a party to a merger that results in less than 60% (50% in the case of Mr. Smulyan) of the outstanding shares or voting power of the surviving corporation being held by persons who were not our shareholders immediately prior to the merger; - our shareholders approve a liquidation or dissolution of the company; or - any other event is determined by our board to constitute a change in control. - provided, however, that with respect to Mr. Smulyan, no "change in control" shall occur if Mr. Smulyan remains Chairman or CEO, retains 50% or more of the voting power, or has the ability to elect a majority of the board of directors
+- any individual, entity or group other than Mr. Smulyan or his affiliates becomes the beneficial owner of 35% or more of the company's outstanding shares, or of the voting power of the outstanding shares; - the current members of the board of directors of the company (or persons approved by two-thirds of the current directors) cease to constitute at least a majority of the board; - the company is a party to a merger that results in less than 50% of the outstanding shares or voting power of the surviving corporation being held by persons who were not our shareholders immediately prior to the merger; - our shareholders approve a liquidation or dissolution of the company; or - any other event is determined by our board to constitute a change in control; - provided, however, that no "change in control" shall occur if Mr. Smulyan remains Chairman or CEO, retains 50% or more of the voting power, or has the ability to elect a majority of the board of directors.